fiesta/apidocs/authentication.rst

 .. note:: For security reasons refresh tokens must be discarded after being used.
-A new refresh token is supplied and must be used the next time you want a fresh user access token.
+A new refresh token is included in the response and must be used the next time you want a fresh user access token.

-Refresh tokens can be exchanged indefinitely until a user revokes access to your application.
+Refresh tokens can be exchanged indefinitely, unless a user revokes access for your application.

 Revoked Tokens
 --------------